Bob Olinger: Death

+He is buried in an unmarked grave at Fort Stanton Cemetery, New Mexico.

 Controversy

 Despite his service as a deputy, Olinger has been widely denounced as a "bully with a badge" and a serial murderer.
 Most notably, fellow deputy Pierce Jones brought charges against Olinger for shooting an unarmed Bob Jones in the back while serving a small civil fine.
 The charges were dismissed, but Olinger's reputation as a bully has persisted.